ViniciusMacedoCamara/NewsList/README.md

 ## About the author:

-Vinicius Macedo Camara
-25 years old
-Balneário Camboriú to the 🌎
+Vinicius Macedo Camara, 25 years old, Balneário Camboriú to the 🌎

 [My Linkedin](https://www.linkedin.com/in/vin%C3%ADcius-macedo-bb46ba40/)

 Android developer, creating with Java and Realm for 2 years.
 Shortening the gap between Designers and Devs.
 Based in Balneário Camboriú, Brazil.
 Available to move worldwide 🌎 and work remotely.